ucsb-cs32-s17/ucsb-cs32-s17.github.io/_info/syllabus.md

 * Sean Shelton
 * Steven Fields

-The tutors will help with conducting the labs and other instructional activities as part of a new pilot program.
+The tutors will help with the labs and other instructional activities as part of a new pilot program.

 [Back to Syllabus](#syllabus){: data-ajax="false"}